 One of the main shipyards in Canada is the Irving Shipyards in Halifax.
 The shipyard is supported by the NSS and is working on future surface combatants for the Royal Canadian Navy.
 This is the largest and most complex initiative on shipbuilding in Canada since the Second World War.

-Between 2013 and 2025, projects at the Irving Shipyards are expected to contribute over $11.8 billion to Canada’s GDP and close to $8 billion in labour income.
-The projects linked to the NSS at Irving Shipbuilding are expected to create over 4,000 jobs across Nova Scotia.
-In addition, the shipbuilding projects are anticipated to generate a revenue of $3.7 billion for provincial and federal governments during this period.
+Between 2013 and 2032, projects at the Irving Shipyards are expected to contribute over $15 billion to Canada’s GDP and more than $10 billion in labour income.
+The projects linked to the NSS at Irving Shipbuilding are expected to create over 5,000 jobs across Nova Scotia.
+In addition, the shipbuilding projects are anticipated to generate approximately $4.5 billion in revenue for provincial and federal governments during this period.

 Projects at the shipyards include Arctic and offshore patrol ships HMCS Margaret Brooke in July 2021 and HMCS Max Bernays in October 2021.
-The projects, including these ships, have a total value of $4.98 billion.
+The projects, including these ships, have a total value of approximately $5.2 billion.

 Seaspan Shipyards